opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

     Any single document filed with a Regulator.

 Jurisdiction
-    OCD Jurisdiction indicating the region covered by an Office, or for which an Election is being held.
+    OCD Jurisdiction indicating the region covered by an office, or for which an Election is being held.

 Person